German inflation sinks to 1.9% in August – DW – 08/29/2024

 German inflation sinks to 1.9% in AugustAugust 29, 2024

-Consumers in Germany had some of the pressure on their wallets relieved in August, with prices sinking to just 1.9% over the level in the same month last year, preliminary figures from the Federal Statistical Office showed on Thursday.
+Consumers in Germany had some of the pressure on their wallets relieved in August, with inflation sinking to just 1.9% compared with the same month last year, preliminary figures from the Federal Statistical Office showed on Thursday.

 That compares with a year-on-year inflation rate of 2.3% in July.